Metak94/OCM/tournament.md

 ->Inserte logo aca<-

 Welcome everyone to the 3rd version  of the Osu Cup Master.
-This version will be played the osu!catch game mode.
+This will be the osu!catch version.
 We hope you'll enjoy it and have fun on this competition.

 ## Tournament Schedule